doerte/discuit-project/docs/index.rst

-.. discuit_package documentation master file, created by sphinx-quickstart on Wed May  5 22:45:36 2021.
+.. discuit documentation master file, created by sphinx-quickstart on Wed May  5 22:45:36 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to discuit_package's documentation!
+Welcome to discuit's documentation!
 ==========================================================

 .. toctree::